server-client-xray/rsc-xray/README.md

 - CI budgets & trends — PR comments, thresholds, and historical deltas

 Learn more → https://rsc-xray.dev • Pricing → https://rsc-xray.dev/pricing

+## Releases

+- Create a changeset: `pnpm changeset`
+- Merge to `main`; the Version/Publish workflows build and publish to npm
+- Pro release process and general guidance are documented in the Pro repo: `docs/12-Release-Handbook.md`